ciscoheat/buddy/README.md

 2 specs, 0 failures, 2 pending
 ```

-If good domain terms are used that matches the system architecture, the programmer should be able to implement system or integration tests that matches the users mental model of the system.
+If domain terms are used that matches the system architecture, the programmer should be able to implement system or integration tests that matches the users mental model of the system.
 (See [haxedci](https://github.com/ciscoheat/haxedci-example) for more details how to achieve this using the DCI architecture!)

 ## Including and excluding tests